Letters, informative notes and documentary services available from the British High Commission Kigali.

 - do all we properly can to contact you within 24 hours of being told that you have been detained.

 - offer support and help in a range of other cases, such as child abductions, death of relatives overseas, missing people and kidnapping.

 - make special arrangements in cases of terrorism, civil disturbances or natural disasters.

 We do not provide the following services:

-• give you legal advice, investigate crimes or carry out searches for missing people, although we can give you details of people who may be able to help you in these cases, such as English-speaking lawyers.
+- give you legal advice, investigate crimes or carry out searches for missing people, although we can give you

 Services provided by other authorities

 This information is provided as a general guide and is based upon information provided to the embassy by the relevant local authorities and may be subject to change at any time with little or no notice.
-Accordingly the FCO and the British high commission will not be liable for any inaccuracies in this information.
+Accordingly the FCDO and the British High Commission will not be liable for any inaccuracies in this information.
 British nationals wishing to obtain any further information must contact the relevant local authority.